Skip to main content

 NuGet*.csproj, packages.config-Not yet

 The live OSV lookup covers every Parsed ecosystem.
-Fully offline (VULKRO_OFFLINE=1) matching additionally needs that ecosystem's file in the local CVE bundle; the default bundle ships npm + PyPI (build a wider one with the bundler's --ecosystems flag).
+Fully offline (VULKRO_OFFLINE=1) matching additionally needs that ecosystem's file in the local CVE bundle; the default bundle ships npm + PyPI, and a wider bundle can be built to include Go, Maven, and crates.io.
+Go, Cargo, and Maven findings are not in the reachability call-shape set, so they are emitted without a [reachable] / [unreachable] tag.
+Secrets, IaC, and container scanning run on every repo.

 Linux distro packages (container scanning)